CS

 Feature Showdown

-The Peugeot e-308 stands out with Apple CarPlay, head-up display and power tailgate that you will not find on the Abarth 500e.
+The Peugeot e-308 stands out with Apple CarPlay, head-up display, power tailgate and Focal audio that you will not find on the Abarth 500e.
 The Abarth 500e counters with wireless Apple CarPlay/Android Auto, wireless charging and JBL audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain